 CERTIFIED EXPERIENCE – All our managers are certified either by CACM or by CAI, or by both.
 Many of our managers have achieved the prestigious PCAM designation, which is the highest designation granted to Community Association Managers, and hold a real estate broker or agent license and various other licenses or certifications (contractor licenses, tax preparer registrations, notary public and registered process server designations).

-25 YEARS OF EXPERIENCE – With our extensive experience, we are fully capable of serving the needs of even the most neglected and abused Association and can place them in a healthy and sound financial and operational condition expeditiously.
+25 YEARS IN THE INDUSTRY – With our extensive experience, we are fully capable of serving the needs of even the most neglected and abused Association and can place them in a healthy and sound financial and operational condition expeditiously.

 All too often, we receive phone calls and emails from disgruntled Board of Directors that have grown dissatisfied with the poor performance of their managing agents.
 Such Directors state that their managing agents fail to return their phone calls or answer their emails, or return them with long delays; and that the managers do not assist the Boards to meet the challenges of the operation and management of the Association.